 Methodology Used by the CBI Index

 The Citizenship by Investment Index is a system designed to evaluate and grade the quality and attractiveness of CBI programs.
 The CBI Index uses seven different indicators to assess the value of a program.
 The purpose of this system is to help applicants with their decision making process.
 The seven pillars the Index uses are freedom of movement, standard of living, minimum investment outlay, mandatory travel or residence, citizenship timeline, ease of processing and due diligence.

 PILLAR 1: FREEDOM OF MOVEMENT The Freedom of Movement Pillar measures a passport’s relative strength by the number of destinations to which it allows travel without restriction, and by the amount of prime business hubs to which it provides access.
+Investors generally have the desire to invest in a powerful passport which will increase their global mobility.
 Freedom of movement within and between countries is of paramount importance to any individual seeking second citizenship.
 This holds true whether the individual wishes to travel for work purposes, to visit family, or for leisure.

 PILLAR 2: STANDARD OF LIVING The Standard of Living Pillar is a measure of the quality of life offered by the 13 citizenship by investment jurisdictions under assessment.
 This pillar is vital to those who yearn to relocate and to secure a prosperous and fulfilling lifestyle.
 Similarly, it is key to those wanting to take advantage of local business opportunities, or needing to transfer and safeguard their assets.

 PILLAR 3: MINIMUM INVESTMENT OUTLAY The Minimum Investment Outlay Pillar measures one of the most practical and foremost considerations of citizenship by investment: how much capital is required for the investor to become an eligible applicant for the program of his or her choosing.